Choose a recipe and then scale the recipe up or down depending on the number of buns/rolls/loaves that you might require for your next sandwich.

 Crack one whole egg into a bowl and add 1 tablespoon of water.
 Beat egg until everything is fully combined.
 Paint each bun very carefully with the egg wash, this helps the buns brown consistently.

-Optional: if you want to add poppy seeds, sprinkle each egg washed bun with poppy seeds.
+Optional: if you want to add poppy seeds, sprinkle each egg-washed bun with poppy seeds.

-If you did not add poppy seeds to your buns, once the rolls have been removed from the oven, I microwave 2 to 3 tablespoons of butter for 20 to 30 seconds until it's all melted and then you paint it on top of you buns.
+If you did not add poppy seeds to your buns, once the rolls have been removed from the oven, I microwave 2 to 3 tablespoons of butter for 20 to 30 seconds until it's all melted and then paint it on top of your buns.
 This is an optional step, but it helps the rolls have a tasty and still soft outside.
-If you added poppy seeds, painting them with melted butter will remove a lot of the seeds, so you can skip the butter painting.
+If you add poppy seeds, painting them with melted butter will remove a lot of the seeds, so you can skip the butter painting.